getBoolean/mkw-time-trial-tracker/README.md

 #### Lap Times Images

-When PIL/Pillow is installed, the system automatically generates composite images when a final lap is saved:
+The system automatically generates PNG images showing lap time summaries when a final lap is saved:

 - **Automatic Generation**: Triggered when saving a lap with "Is Final Lap" checked
 - **Manual Generation**: Use the "MKW Generate Lap Times Image" action to create images from existing data
+- **Background**: Detects the most recent screenshot and logs its availability (screenshot background loading temporarily disabled due to PNG format complexity)
 - **File Format**: Images saved as `LapTimes_[Track]_Run[X]_[timestamp].png`
-- **Content**: Shows all lap times overlaid on the most recent screenshot with:
+- **Content**: Clean image with:
+  - Dark background (800x600)
   - Track name at the top
   - Individual lap times (final lap highlighted in yellow)
   - Total race time at the bottom
-  - Semi-transparent dark background for text readability
+  - Black background for optimal text readability
-- **Base Image**: Uses the most recent screenshot, or creates a blank image if none found
+- **Pure Python**: Uses only core Python libraries (no external dependencies required)
+- **Enhanced Font**: Complete 8x8 bitmap font supporting all letters, numbers, and common symbols
+- **Script Button**: "Create Image for Last Final Lap" button in script properties for manual generation

 #### Using Variables